-Kilkenny – so much to explore within walking distance
+Kilkenny – so much to tour and explore within walking distance

 Kilkenny is a richly historic place with a warm welcome and the promise of an unrivalled experience that resonates long after leaving.
-It is also the perfect city to explore on foot!
-There are a number of tour guides to take you exploring throughout the beautiful county and to immerse you in a richness of salacious tales and scintillating stories from Medieval times.
+It is also the perfect city to explore on foot!, by bike or on a city train, it's so accessible.
+There are a number of experienced tour guides to take you exploring throughout the beautiful county and to immerse you in a richness of salacious tales and scintillating stories from Medieval times.

-Experienced guides such as Frank Kavanagh of Frank’s Medieval Tours and Pat Tynan of Pat Tynan’s Kilkenny Walking Tours are gatekeepers of legends and will enthrall you with Kilkenny’s magnificent and magical history while rambling through the winding laneways.
+Experienced guides such as Frank Kavanagh of Frank’s Medieval Tours, Pat Tynan of Pat Tynan’s Kilkenny Walking Tours and Brian Hogan of www.kilkennymedievalmiletour.

 Kilkenny Cycling Tours are also on hand for a whistle-stop tour of Kilkenny’s fascinating landmarks.